andreffs18/flask-template-project/README.md

 ## Contributing

 We deeply appreciate if you want to contribute to this project.
-To do so, please follow [these](contributing.md) guidelines.
+To do so, please follow [these](CONTRIBUTING.md) guidelines.

 ## Credits

 This project could not have been done without the help of everyone involved.
-A **HUGE** thanks to [@johnsardine](https://github.com/johnsardine) :satisfied:
+A **HUGE** thanks to [@johnsardine](https://github.com/johnsardine) :thumbsup:

 Some resources that you can use to understand better this project:
 - [Discover Flask, by Michael Herman](https://www.youtube.com/watch?v=WfpFUmV1d0w&list=PLLjmbh6XPGK4ISY747FUHXEl9lBxre4mM&feature=share)
 - [Flask by example - Project Setup](https://realpython.com/blog/python/flask-by-example-part-1-project-setup/)
 - [Microservices with Python and Flask - PyCon 2017](https://www.youtube.com/watch?v=nrzLdMWTRMM)

-If you have suggestions/bugs/requests feel free to send me a message.

 ## License